HamidMosalla/FreelancerBlog/README.md

 As you can see a lot of this server side technologies are in beta (except the Asp.Net Core itself), but I continue to update them as newer versions become available.

-# What you need to run it?
+# What do you need to run it?
 - Visual Studio 2015 Update 3
 - SQL Server